 At Dental Arts of Westwood, we would be honored to treat the dental needs of your whole family.
-Drs.
-Dan and Shauna are General Dentists with extensive experience in a vast variety of dental procedures and technologies, including those listed below.
+Dr. Dan is a General Dentist with extensive experience in a vast variety of dental procedures and technologies, including those listed below.
 In addition, we work with you to develop an accurate treatment plan - this is the first and most important component of any successful dental experience.
 The treatment plan allows you and the doctor to both play an integral role in both your dental and general health.

 Veneers are thin coverings that are placed over the front (visible) part of the tooth.
 They look like natural teeth.
 Veneers can be used to correct a wide range of dental issues, such as:

 Veneers are made of either porcelain or composite resin material.
 Your dentist will help you choose the material that is best for you.
 Each type of veneer has its own benefits.

 A porcelain veneer is a thin shell that is custom-made to fit on the tooth.
 Benefits of porcelain veneers:

 A composite resin veneer is made from a tooth-colored filling material bonded to the tooth.
 Benefits of composite resin veneers: